Organ Donation in Vermont

 - More than 5,000 people in New England are waiting for a life saving transplant.

 - 17 people die every day due to not receiving the organ they need.

 - One person, who becomes an organ donor can save 8 lives as well as help many others through tissue donation.

-For more information and statistics please visit the Donate Life New England website.
+For more information and statistics please visit the New England Donor Services website.